V3NOM440/AI_tool_search_engine/README.md

 - **Search Functionality**: Users can search for AI tools by keywords (e.g., "content creation", "cybersecurity").
 - **Categorized Results**: Tools are categorized into *Free*, *Trial*, and *Paid* versions to make it easier for users to find tools based on availability.
-- **Auto-Suggestions**: Search bar provides auto-suggestions based on the keywords in the tool dataset, helping users find relevant tools faster.
 - **Tool Details**: Each tool has a detailed page that includes the name, description, category, features, URL, and limitations of the tool.
 - **Responsive Design**: The site is fully responsive, adjusting to different screen sizes.